 SECTION 2.
 Notwithstanding G.S.
 116-143 and G.S.
-116-11(7), the Board of Governors of The University of North Carolina and the Board of Trustees at each constituent institution shall reduce student fees as follows: Beginning with the 2018 fall academic semester, student fees shall be reduced by an amount that is ten percent (10%) to twenty-five percent (25%) less than the amount of the student fees charged in the 2016 fall academic semester.
+116-11(7), the Board of Governors of The University of North Carolina and the Board of Trustees at each constituent institution shall reduce student fees as follows: Beginning with the 2018 fall academic semester, student fees shall be reduced by an amount that is five percent (5%) less than the amount of the student fees charged in the 2016 fall academic semester.
 The Board of Governors and the Boards of Trustees in their discretion shall determine what the amount of the reduction in fees required by this section shall be.
-After making the initial fee reduction of ten percent (10%) to twenty-five percent (25%) required by this section, a constituent institution may increase student fees by no more than three percent (3%) per academic year.
+After making the initial fee reduction of five percent (5%) required by this section, a constituent institution may increase student fees by no more than three percent (3%) per academic year.